 RESULTS: Patients who underwent CABG (n=557) were more likely to be referred to CR than those who underwent PCI (n=440).
 All variables changed significantly after the CR program compared to their baseline value in both the PCI and CABG groups.
 However, low-density lipoprotein and total cholesterol levels, peak systolic blood pressure, and resting and peak diastolic blood pressure did not change in any of the groups, and fasting blood sugar (p=0.01) and triglyceride (TG) (p=0.01) levels significantly decreased only in the PCI group.
-Betweengroup comparisons indicated that after adjustment, no significant difference was observed between the PCI and CABG groups except for TG, which was significantly reduced in the PCI group (p=0.01).
+Between-group comparisons indicated that after adjustment, no significantly reduced in the PCI group (p=0.01).